Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

-In the previous section, we formulated MILP-1 which solves the rank replanning step optimally.
-However, one drawback of MILP-1 is that it adds a large number of decision variables ($\mathcal{O}(n^2)$) to the base MILP, which affects the runtime of the MILP.
-In this section, we propose another MILP extension, namely MILP-2, that uses fewer decision variables and can be more successfully used for large environments.
-Instead of matching rank endpoints, we count new ranks by identifying changes to the rank endpoints from a previous solution.
-Fig. \ref{fig:all-rank-changes} illustrates all possible changes to ranks with the introduction of an obstacle.
-In each case, we observe changes to the rank endpoints, which we use to formulate a bound for $m_\text{new}$.
+In the previous section, we formulated \docupdate{ILP}-1 which solves the rank replanning step optimally.
+However, one drawback of \docupdate{ILP}-1 is that it adds a large number of decision variables ($\mathcal{O}(n^2)$) to the base \docupdate{ILP}, which affects the runtime of the \docupdate{ILP}.
+In this section, we propose another \docupdate{ILP} extension, namely \docupdate{ILP}-2, that uses fewer decision variables and can be more successfully used for large environments. \docupdate{Instead of matching rank endpoints to count the number of new ranks $m_\text{new}$, we formulate a bound for $m_\text{new}$ using the \textit{number of rank endpoints} that have changed.
+Specifically, we look to identify and count two types of changes: (i) \textit{added} endpoints and (ii) \textit{extended} endpoints (i.e. endpoints removed when ranks from the initial solution are merged).
+Fig. \ref{fig:all-rank-changes} illustrates cases where the ranks are changed with the introduction of obstacles and the corresponding added and extended rank endpoints.}

 We first analyze the horizontal ranks to present our approach and extend the same approach to vertical ranks.
 Consider a binary vector $\boldsymbol{\Bar{y}_H} \in \{0,1\}^{2n}$ that indicates if a cell was a horizontal (left or right) endpoint for a rank in the initial path.
-We take this vector as an input to the MILP.
-We look to compare vectors $\boldsymbol{y_H}$ and $\boldsymbol{\Bar{y}_H}$ to identify rank endpoint \textit{changes}.
-Specifically, we look to identify two types of changes: (i) an \textit{added} endpoint and (ii) an \textit{extended} endpoint.
+We take this vector as an input to the \docupdate{ILP}.
+We look to compare vectors $\boldsymbol{y_H}$ and $\boldsymbol{\Bar{y}_H}$ to identify added and extended endpoints.

 An \textit{added} endpoint represents an endpoint in $\boldsymbol{y_H}$ but not in $\boldsymbol{\Bar{y}_H}$.
 This helps count the first four of the five possible rank changes illustrated in Fig. \ref{fig:all-rank-changes}, as each rank after the change has at least one added endpoint.
 Let $\alpha_H \in \mathbb{R}$ be the number of added horizontal endpoints, which we compute as follows: